TEG-Blue·Interactive tools on .com →

 Build With Us

-TEG-Blue is an open research framework backed by an international consortium.
+TEG-Blue is the first complete emotional technology system — open research backed by open research.
 The structured data, validation methodology, and framework documentation are available for researchers ready to test these questions.